Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Results

 \subsection{Discrimination Efforts}

-In addition to the performance, we are also interested in evaluating the ease of discrimination during the trials.
-For this, we are interested in (1) how many times participants interacted with the boxes during a trial and (2) how long participants require to complete the trial.
-We analyzed the results using a three-way repeated-measures ANOVA with hand dominance and the stiffness pairs as within-subject factors and hand-wrist congruence as a between-subject factor (Table \ref{tab:study2results}).
+We are also interested in discrimination efforts through the number of taps for the boxes and the exploration time for each comparison pair.
+We analyzed the results using a three-way RM-ANOVA with dominance and stiffness pairs as within-subject and congruence as a between-subject factors.